Danescourt railway station

 Danescourt railway station is a railway station serving the Danescourt suburb of Cardiff, Wales.

 The station is situated on the Cardiff City Line 5 km north of Cardiff Central.
 The City Line was freight only from its opening (in 1859) until 1987, when British Rail introduced a passenger service between Cardiff Central and Radyr.

-Some non-stop passenger trains pass through in both directions.
+The station is currently operated by Transport for Wales using Class 150 Sprinters and, recently, Class 756 FLIRTs following the electrification of the Cardiff City Line and other lines in the South Wales Metro completed in April 2024.